brooth/jeta-site/mysite/home/markdown/inject.md

 <a name="Extending"></a>
 ### Extending

-As it's noticed above, `Jeta DI` is about to extend meta entities easily.
-For example we will modify the `Hello, World!` example above.
-Instead of `Hello, World!` let's inject `Hello, Universe!`.
+As noticed above, *Jeta DI* lets you to extend meta entities easily.
+For example, we'll modify the *Hello, World!* example above.
+Instead of *"Hello, World!"* let's inject *"Hello, Universe!"*.

-First, we define new scope and provider for:
+First, we need to define new scope and provider for:

     :::java
     @Scope(ext = HelloWorldScope.class)